MartinYeung5/2024_substrate_notes/notes.md

 in std,
 * "pallet-nicks/std",

+In this step, only review ( review the Config trait for the Balances pallet)
 * Open the runtime/src/lib.rs file in a text editor.
 Locate the Balances pallet and note that it consists of the following implementation (impl)code block: